 - Drain the canned peaches in a colander and let them drip for at least 20 minutes to remove the excess juice.

 - While the peaches are draining, make the streusel.
-In a small bowl, whisk together the flour, sugar, salt, and cinnamon.
+Whisk together the flour, sugar, salt, and cinnamon in a small bowl.
 Add the melted butter and stir it with a fork to make a crumbly mixture.

 - Preheat the oven to 425°F/220°C.